Kmagameguy/restiby/README.md

 - [ ] Snapshot browsing/content management
 - [ ] Test Suite
 - [ ] Logo/Mascot
+- [ ] Auto-generate secure repository passkeys

 [restic-backups]:https://restic.readthedocs.io
 [autorestic]:https://github.com/cupcakearmy/autorestic
 [backup-with-restic]:https://www.tomsquest.com/blog/2024/12/backup-restic-setup/
 [tomsquest]:https://github.com/tomsquest
 [backup-without-root]:https://restic.readthedocs.io/en/stable/080_examples.html#backing-up-your-system-without-running-restic-as-root

+## Disclaimer
+This project is still in early development, so no warranties can be made regarding its safety or the integrity of the backups it creates.
+Use at your own risk.
+Test and validate your backups early and often!